tail-unica/hopwise/docs/source/user_guide/usage.rst

 Usage
 ===================
-In order to help users learn the depth usage of RecBole, we write the following usage docs to give a detailed introduction about RecBole's features.
+In order to help users learn the depth usage of hopwise, we write the following usage docs to give a detailed introduction about hopwise's features.

 .. toctree::
    :maxdepth: 1

-   usage/run_recbole
+   usage/run_hopwise
    usage/use_modules
    usage/parameter_tuning
    usage/running_new_dataset